bhuga/bhuga.net/blog_posts/xhr-uploading-directly-to-s3-with-a-ruby-backend.md

 This tells SWFUpload to start uploading, bringing us to...

-### Gotcha 4: You need a crossdomain.xml file in the target S3 bucket.
+### Gotcha 4: You need a crossdomain.xml file in the target S3 bucket

 Again, a malformed crossdomain.xml file will result in more-or-less silent failures in your favorite flash uploader.
 Sigh.
 They're fairly simple to add to